 In this article, we have rounded up 13 experts’ recommendations (in-depth reviews) on the best PayPal alternatives for SMBs (international payments) to help you make a well-informed decision today.

 PayPal, the successor of Confinity, Inc was founded in December 1998, is an online payment system that helps you transfer money online worldwide.
 Even, at Solution Suggest, we still use PayPal for clients who prefer it.
-None of the online payment systems can fulfill your all requirements.
+None of the online payment systems can fulfill all requirements.
 So, you have to choose payment solutions that work best for your business and customers.

 Why Do You Need PayPal Alternatives?

 Well, there are so many reasons.
 Check out some below.

 - If you want seller protection for digital products or services, you need a good PayPal alternative.

 - PayPal alternatives take lower fees for chargebacks.

 - If you want a faster turnaround to withdraw money, go for PayPal alternatives.
 If you are a new seller, PayPal will hold your money for up to 21 days in case the buyer doesn’t confirm receipt.
 Also, it may take 3-5 days to transfer money into your bank account from the PayPal account.

 - PayPal has been known for freezing accounts for up to 6 months without prior notice.
 Due to this, Odeh Ahwal of EcomDimes started using Paysera and Skrill for his business payments.

 - “Data portability is not good which means you will face some issues when you want to migrate your transaction on another payment system”, says Farhan of AAlogics.